David L. Norton: Studies, family and early career

-Norton earned a Bachelor's degree in Civil Engineering from Washington University in St. Louis in 1952.
+Norton earned a bachelor's degree in Civil Engineering from the McKelvey School of Engineering in 1952.
 In 1953 he married Joan Marie Carter of Webster Groves, Missouri, and in 1954 their first child, Anita Lee Norton (later Kronsberg) was born.
 During these years Norton also served as Associate Leader of the St. Louis Ethical Society.
 He and his wife lost an infant daughter, Nancy Ann, to crib death (or sudden infant death syndrome) in 1959.
 In 1961 Norton and his wife adopted an infant son, whom they named Ronald Vallet Norton.

-After working as a civil engineer in California, Norton returned to Washington University to study philosophy, earning a Master's degree in 1962.
+After working as a civil engineer in California, Norton returned to Washington University in St. Louis to study philosophy, earning a master's degree in 1962.
 He then took up doctoral work at Boston University, earning his Ph.D. in 1968.
 While in Boston, Norton served as Leader of the Boston Ethical Society.
 His second son, Peter, was born in Boston in 1963.
 His dissertation was "Transcendental Imagination: A Post-Kantian Appraisal."

 In 1966 Norton moved with his family to Newark, Delaware, to serve on the faculty of the University of Delaware's philosophy department.
 Shortly thereafter he divorced and remarried.
 He fathered two more sons, Tucker (b.
 1971) and Cory (b.
 1976).